IATA-Cargo/ONE-Record/working_draft/API/docs/concepts.md

 A ONE Record client is a technical representation of a stakeholder using ONE Record to exchange data in the Internet of Logistics.
 Unlike a ONE Record server that responses to API requests, a ONE Record Client initiates interaction with a ONE Record server.

-Each ONE Record server CAN also include a ONE Record client implementation in order to interact with other ONE Record server, i.e. by sending HTTP requests.
+Each ONE Record server can also include a ONE Record client implementation in order to interact with other ONE Record server, i.e. by sending HTTP requests.

 However, not every ONE Record client MUST contain a ONE Record server implementation.
 Nevertheless, it is useful for [pub-sub interactions](subscriptions.md), for example.